awsdocs/aws-iot-docs/developerguide/ios-sdk-create-job.md

 $aws/events/jobExecution/example-job-01/removed
 ```

-When the job execution on your device succeeds, publishes a [JobExecution](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_JobExecution.html) succeeded event\.
+When the job execution on your device succeeds, AWS IoT Core publishes a [JobExecution](https://docs.aws.amazon.com/iot/latest/apireference/API_iot-jobs-data_JobExecution.html) succeeded event\.
 You can see this event in the console by navigating to the **Test** page and subscribing to the `$aws/events/jobExecution/example-job-01/succeeded` topic in the MQTT client\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/subscribe-job-topic.png)